vickygovekar/Digital-citizen-engagement-hub/README.md

 ## Application Flow
 1. Users interact with the frontend built using React.
-2. Requests are sent to the backend via REST APIs.
+2. The frontend sends HTTP requests to the backend APIs.
-3. The backend processes requests, stores data in the database, and manages file uploads.
+3. The backend processes requests, handles file uploads, and communicates with the database.
+4. Data is stored and retrieved from MySQL using structured SQL queries.
-4. The frontend dynamically updates the UI based on server responses.
+5. The frontend updates dynamically based on server responses.

 ---

 ## Database Design
-The database is initialized using the `civic_hub.sql` file and contains structured tables to store:
+The database schema is defined in the `civic_hub.sql` file.
+It includes tables for:
-- User information
+- User details
+- Civic issues reported by citizens
-- Issue details
+- Issue status and updates
-- Uploaded media references
+- Image/file references for uploaded media

-- Status tracking data
+The schema ensures structured storage and easy retrieval of civic engagement data.

 ---